Not sure if The Häagen-Dazs Shoppe Company, Inc. is right for you?

 Potential Mitigations

-- A business advisor can help you evaluate the depth and relevance of the management team's experience.
+- A business advisor can help you assess if the management team's skills align with the company's future goals.

 Private Equity Ownership